How to Dine Out With Kids – Tips For Parents

 To that end, following is a list of tips for parents who dare to venture into uncharted and sometimes hostile territories:

 1) Be Prepared – Bring whatever you need to soothe the savage beast.
-That could be a favorite blanket, a stuffed animal, a special toy or my personal fave – candy to be used as bribes!
+That could be a favourite blanket, a stuffed animal, a special toy or my personal fave – candy to be used as bribes!
 Whatever it takes to keep them quiet while you enjoy that gourmet dish that you’ve been craving.

 2) Feed ’em First – I’m not kidding. really, feed them something before you get to the restaurant.
 Most of us parents know that young kids have a penchant for not liking practically everything that is put before them, and complaining about it when you try to get them to eat.
 In the worst case scenarios, the meltdowns occur, with full-out tantrums and screaming fits being experienced by not only your family, but the whole restaurant.
 You will not be looked upon positively in these situations, so spare yourself and feed Johnny before you step out on the town.
 You can always get them a dessert or something when you’re there, if they start acting up and demanding food.